All Episodes

 I didn't find that out till last night.

-They have an online version, but the printed pay and uh Super Bowl's gonna be there this year.
+Wednesday, Friday and Sunday, I think they have an online version, but the printed and Super Bowl is going to be there this year.

-I mean, for all this talk, folks, I don't want you to ever, we are strong as we have lost any average.
+I mean, for all this talk, folks, I don't want you to ever, we are strong as we have lost in the average.

 Well, we've regained whatever advertisers lost.